Transparency issues

 Gamecube

-The problem with vertex colors being static causes many lighting details to disappear in SADX.
-For example, the lighting on such objects as rings, or boxes in Red Mountain, or enemies, is affected by the environment in the original game.
-So if you saw a box in Red Mountain Act 1, it would have Act 1’s palette, but in Act 2 the same box would have Act 2’s palette, which gave it a red glow.
-With a system like that no longer in place, vertex colors stay the same regardless of which level it is.
-Perhaps it would’ve been possible to palettize such objects using the character/object lighting system in SADX to give them more vibrant lighting, but other than excessive specular glow in some cases the SADX object/character lighting system doesn’t bring back the original game’s vibrancy.
+The problem with using vertex colors as a replacement for palette lighting causes many small details to disappear in SADX.
+For example, the lighting on such objects as rings, or boxes in Red Mountain, or enemies, makes it look like they are affected by the environment in the original game.
+If you saw a box in Red Mountain Act 1, it would have Act 1’s palette, but in Act 2 the same box would have Act 2’s palette, which gave it a red glow.
+Vertex colors stay the same regardless of which level it is.
+It would’ve been possible to palettize such objects using the character/object lighting system in SADX to give them more vibrant lighting, but other than excessive specular glow in some cases the SADX object/character lighting system doesn’t bring back the original game’s vibrancy.
 In the comparison below the boxes use the same model, but their lighting reacts to the environment much more prominently in the Dreamcast version due to the use of two palettes (diffuse + specular), while SADX relies almost exclusively on ambient lighting:

 Dreamcast